-AWA prepares a submission on priorities for the North Saskatchewan Regional Plan, which included:
+In July, AWA prepares a submission on priorities for the North Saskatchewan Regional Plan, which included:

-Various motorized trails in the Bighorn are closed and some re-routed due to flooding and trail erosion, including Job/ Cline, Upper Clearwater and Kiska Wilson.
+In January, various motorized trails in the Bighorn are closed and some re-routed due to flooding and trail erosion, including Job/ Cline, Upper Clearwater and Kiska Wilson.

 AWA’s Bighorn Trail maintenance trip finds severe damage from the June flooding.
 Some portions of the trail are almost completely inaccessible and will need major work.